 You will need approx 1 kg paneer to make this recipe for 15 people.
 Count 200 grams for every four people.
-Keep 100 grams extra paneer if in case you need it.
+Keep 100 grams of extra paneer if case you need it.

 How many servings will I get from the above measurements?

 Using a 200-250 grams paneer, you will get 3-4 serve adults.
-If you grate 50 grams paneer more, your servings will dramatically increase in just 200-250 grams of paneer.
+If you grate 50 grams of paneer more, your servings will dramatically increase to just 200-250 grams of paneer.
 Try it.